radareorg/radare2/doc/macos.md

-OSX
+macOS
 ===

-Mac OS-X Users need to follow some extra steps to get the radare2 program signed and ready to debug other applications without running it as root.
+macOS Users need to follow some extra steps to get the radare2 program signed and ready to debug other applications without running it as root.
 Same happens for iOS users, read `doc/ios` for more information.

 Installation
 ------------

-To compile for OSX automatically, do it this way:
+To compile for macOS automatically, do it this way:

 	$ sys/install.sh